EverCrisp: Appearance and flavor

 According to its own website, this apple variety is "blushed rosey red over a cream background."
 Growing Produce notes that while EverCrisp has a texture similar to Honeycrisp, its external shape and appearance most resembles the Fuji apple.
 The MAIA states EverCrisp has a "slightly harder" exterior than Honeycrisp.
 Dave Rennhack of Rannhack Orchards Market testified to this variety's shelf life: "The apple eats even better after two or three months in the cooler.
 The flavor mellows out a bit and the coloration turns from an underlying green cast to pineapple gold, making the apple very appealing."
 Bill Dodd, president of the MAIA, observed that EverCrisp has the long storage time of Fuji with the lasting crunch of Honeycrisp.
 "EverCrisp can last on the counter for two weeks where the Honeycrisp will start losing quality," he said.

 The EverCrisp apple variety is sweet, crisp, firm, and dense just like its parent cultivar the Honeycrisp.
 Director for floral and produce at Tops Friendly Markets, Jeff Cady, describes this variety as having a strong Honeycrisp flavor with a distinct Fuji-like tang.
 A panel of taste-testers at Bloomberg said EverCrisp had an "in-your-face candied-apple sweetness, with a background tang and monstrous crunch."

-Being resistant to browning, the EverCrisp also suitable for charcuterie boards or salads.
+Being resistant to browning, the EverCrisp is also suitable for charcuterie boards or salads.